Gertjan423/index_test_course/chapter3.md

 ---
 title        : Assembling data description  : This chapter will show you how to build data sets from more basic elements: vectors, lists, and individual data sets that do not require a join. dplyr contains a set of functions for assembling data that work faster and more intuitively that base R's functions.
 The chapter will also look at when dplyr uses, and when it doesn't use, data type coercion.

---- type:VideoExercise lang: xp: skills:
+--- type:VideoExercise lang:r xp: skills:
 ## Binds
 Binds join data sets together in a very simple way; they either add one data set as observations of the other or as variables of the other.
 Demo of bind_rows() and bind_cols.

 *** =video_link

---- type:NormalExercise lang: xp: skills:
+--- type:NormalExercise lang:r xp: skills:
 ## Which bind?
 Bind these data sets into a single data set.
 Which bind should you use?

 *** =instructions